News & Tips

 - Higher monthly payments: The monthly payments for a 60-month loan will be higher than they would be for a 72-month loan because the total loan amount is spread out over fewer months.

-72-month Auto Loan Pros & Cons
+72-Month Auto Loan Pros & Cons

 Pros: